 The Code for Sustainable Homes was an environmental assessment method for rating and certifying the performance of new homes, which was withdrawn in April 2015, although may be applicable for legacy cases.
 For more information please contact WBM.

-The Court Standards and Design Guide (CSDG) 2010 edition provides comprehensive guidance for designing court buildings.
+Note that more comprehensive guidance on designing court buildings is contained within the Court Standards and Design Guide (CSDG).
 Although noise is mentioned throughout the document, Section 28 sub-sections 29, 30 and 31 are particularly relevant to acoustics.
+This document has been withdrawn by HM Courts & Tribunals service but has not been formally replaced although is still referred to in other documents e.g. BREEAM 2018.
 If you have a project relating to the CSDG please contact WBM for assistance.

 Health Technical Memorandum 08-01: Acoustics